strakacher21/vrcfox/README.md

 Given the license I can't legally stop you, but I'll still ask politely - please do not use this model for pornographic or suggestive content.

 ## Customization

-The full project includes both a Blend file and a Unity project.
+The full project includes both a Blend 5.0 file and a Unity 2022.3.22f1 project.

-The blend file requires Blender 4.2 or later

 The easiest way to customize the colors is with vertex painting rather than using a texture.
 This works well for solid colors but won't work for fancy patterns.
 Your avatar file size will stay tiny and quick to download without texture files.
 If you would rather use a texture, the model has a second set of UVs.
 You'll need to change each mesh's active UV layer to 'UVMap' and apply a texture yourself.
 You'll also want to erase all of the vertex colors as these will still appear on the default material in the Unity project!

-A script to easily export the model to Unity is included in the Blender file.
-It is visible at the bottom of the window when you open the project.
-Clicking the '▶' button will export the model to Unity.
+To properly export a model from Blender to Unity, use the built-in Export to Unity custom tool in Blender!
+Click 'Export to Unity' in Blender’s 3D Viewport header (Workspace: Layout) to open the export popover.
+Press 'Export to Unity!' to export to Unity in one click.

 The Unity project contains an 'avatar setup base' prefab and two scenes for Quest and PC.
 Changes made to the prefab will propogate to both the PC and Quest verions of the avatar, while changes made to the Quest/PC scenes are platform specific.